 Yours and Mine

-My life is his and his is mine and everything would have been perfect if he didn't choose to leave.
+My life is his and his is mine.
+We’re going to grow old together.
+At least that’s the plan and everything would have been perfect if he didn't choose to leave.

 Note: Yours and Mine is a standalone friends to lovers contemporary romance novel suitable for mature audience only.